<

 Lea Tahuhu, Sophie Devine and Suzie Bates pose with the trophy ICC/Getty Images

 New Zealand beat South Africa by 32 runs to win Women's T20 World Cup 2024.
-It was the first white-ball trophy for them as a country, and came on a day when the men's team ended their 36-year drought of winning a Test match in India.
-Here's how the New Zealand women's players described the World Cup win.
+It was the first trophy in the format for them as a country, and came on a day when the men's team ended their 36-year drought of winning a Test match in India.
+Here's how the New Zealand women's players and their coach described the World Cup win.

 Suzie Bates: Just in shock really.
 We played with real pride and like, whatever happened today, I am so proud of the group that we have won the thing.
 It's unbelievable.
 We knew South Africa were going to come hard when they got the opportunity with the bat, so we just wanted to take the game on.
 We did not expect us to get this far, so we just allowed ourselves to play with freedom and Georgia [Plimmer] and I knew it was important we started well, just to get through that powerplay.
 She has been outstanding all tournament, for such a young kid.
 She is a world champion at such a young age and she has batted so well and helped me down the other end.
 So look, everyone's contributed, but here in particular with me opening, I couldn't be prouder of the young girl.